Mobile Logo in White

 With guidance from program leaderships, students will select their laboratory rotations, graduate discipline, and eventually, their supervising professors from an outstanding array of distinguished members of the graduate faculty.

-Only aging-intensive research institute in the country to currently have all of the following four designations: the NIA-funded Nathan Shock and Claude D. Pepper centers, a testing site of the NIA-sponsored Interventions Testing Program, and a U.S. Department of Veterans Affairs Geriatric Research, Education & Clinical Center (GRECC).
+The only aging-focused research institute in the country that currently holds the following National Institute on Aging designations: a Nathan Shock Center, a Claude D. Pepper Older Americans Independence Center, and a Center for Alzheimer’s Disease and Related Dementias Population Aging and Social Studies (CAPAS).
+We are also a testing site for the NIA-sponsored Interventions Testing Program and a partner of the U.S. Department of Veterans Affairs San Antonio Geriatric Research, Education & Clinical Center (GRECC).

-Our research translates from the laboratory bench to the patient bedside at our Barshop Clinical Research Unit, where faculty perform clinical trials based on the latest research findings.
+We translate research discoveries from the laboratory bench to the patient bedside and into our South Texas population through the Barshop Clinical Research Unit, where faculty researchers conduct clinical and population-based trials informed by the latest basic research findings.

-Our NIA training grant enables four graduate students and four postdoctoral fellows to pursue novel research in the biology of aging and the emerging area of geroscience.
+Our NIA training grant supports four graduate students and four postdoctoral fellows in pursuing novel research in the biology of aging and the emerging field of geroscience.